jollyjerr/knowledge/math/algebra/rational-functions.md

 You can simplify with [long devision of polynomials](./polynomials.md)

-You can also simplify with cancelation
+You can also simplify with cancellation

 ```
 4(a-3)/4 = (4/4)(a-3) = a-3